groupgets/purethermal1-uvc-capture/readme.md

-﻿# IR Data - Lepton 3.5, PureThermal 2, Raspbery Pi, Linux, Windows, Python, OpenCV, Matplotlib
+﻿# IR Data - Lepton 3.5, PureThermal 2, Raspbery Pi, Linux, Ubuntu, Windows, Python, OpenCV, Matplotlib

 # Raw Data Recording and Viewing

 I wanted an infared camera that could be easily controlled remotely and could record raw data.
 The Lepton 3.5 along with the purethermal 2 board provided a lot of options integrated with a raspberry pi.
 Looking through Groupgets software GetThermal and purethermal1-uvc-capture, I was able to piece together two user interfaces combining opencv and matplotlib with pyqt4.

-The folder IR Data has the python script irdatavXX.X.py and a .ui file.
-IR Data is configured to run on a raspberry pi 3b+ at a 45% CPU usage (cv2.resize takes up too much resources on the pi).

 ### IR Data Abilities